 Example Blog Post: “Ready to Buy a Home?
 Consider these 5 Things First”

 “According to Zillow, nine out of ten millennial home buyers use the internet to educate themselves about the home buying process, and 60 percent read online reviews before choosing an agent.
 So, as a local professional, it’s critical that you’re creating and distributing reliable content.
 That’s the key to growing your millennial clientele.”

 Consider topics like beginners guides to home buying.
-According to the National Association of Realtors (NAR) research department, as of 2018, millennials are the largest share of home buyers at 36 percent, with 65 percent of those also being first-time home buyers.
+According to NAR research department, as of 2018, millennials are the largest share of home buyers at 36 percent, with 65 percent of those also being first-time home buyers.
 Consider posting teasers and links to your blog content on Instagram, where 59 percent of millennials are active users.
-See our specialty guide to Instagram for realtors to learn more about Instagram and how to use it to capture millennials.
+See our specialty guide to Instagram for real estate agents to learn more about Instagram and how to use it to capture millennials.